cauz-santos/Training/Day 2.  Bioinformatics scripting essentials.md

 To run this script, you would save it and make it executable (`chmod +x summarize_status.sh`), and then run it typing in the terminal: `./summarize_status.sh`.

-### Exercise 1: Write a Bash Script to Summarize a Genome FASTA
+### Exercise: Write a Bash Script to Summarize a Genome FASTA

 **Goal:** Learn to write a Bash script that processes the *Elaeis guineensis* reference genome FASTA and reports some simple statistics.